 Claw grip mice are a variety of computer gaming mice that call for a claw-like position of the hand so that the index and ring fingers sit on the hardware like a claw.
 This position allows for a greater sense of precision for the user, which can be especially helpful in first-person shooter games.
-Knowing what claw grip mouse is right for your gaming needs is not easy, but we did the legwork for you and put a list of the top 10 claw grip mice for you.
-We looked at several specs before adding a mouse for gaming to our list, so let us take a closer look at what to consider in your next best gaming tool.
+Knowing which claw grip mouse is right for your gaming needs is not easy, but we did the legwork for you and put a list of the top 10 claw grip mice on the market.
+We looked at several specs before adding a gaming mouse to our list, so let’s take a closer look at what to consider in your next best gaming tool.

 What to look for in a Claw Grip Mouse:

 The specs of a mouse all add up to how well it can perform for your gaming needs.
-When you are looking for a mouse for gaming, it pays to gauge all of the specs when it comes to how well it can help you play games. these are the specs we consider, and what they mean to you:
+When you are looking for a mouse for gaming, it pays to gauge all of the specs when it comes to how well it can help you play games. these are the specs we considered, and what they’ll mean for you:

 - Connectivity: how the hardware connects to the computer, most commonly either wired or Bluetooth.